The generalized strong subadditivity of the von Neumann entropy for bosonic quantum systems: Introduction and main result

 where $\mathbb{R}^{n\times n}_{>0}$ denotes the set of the positive-definite $n\times n$ real matrices.

 In this paper, we generalize the inequality \eqref{eq:GSSA} to bosonic quantum Gaussian systems.
-A \emph{bosonic quantum Gaussian system} $X$ with $m$ modes provides a noncommutative generalization of $\mathbb{R}^{2m}$, where the $2m$ real coordinates are replaced by $2m$ linear operators $R_1^X,\,\ldots,\,R_{2m}^X$, called \emph{quadratures}, which act on the Hilbert space $L^2(\mathbb{R}^m)$ and satisfy the canonical commutation relations \cite{ferraro2005gaussian,weedbrook2012gaussian,serafini2017quantum,holevo2019quantum,hackl2020bosonic}
+A \emph{bosonic quantum Gaussian system} $X$ with $m$ modes provides a noncommutative generalization of $\mathbb{R}^{2m}$, where the $2m$ real coordinates are replaced by $2m$ linear operators $R_1^X,\,\ldots,\,R_{2m}^X$, called \emph{quadratures}, which act on the Hilbert space $L^2(\mathbb{R}^m)$ and satisfy the canonical commutation relations [\onlinecite{ferraro2005gaussian,weedbrook2012gaussian,serafini2017quantum,holevo2019quantum,hackl2020bosonic}]

 For any $i=1,\,\ldots,\,m$, the $i$-th mode of $X$ is associated to the quadratures $R_{2i-1}^X$ and $R_{2i}^X$, which satisfy $\left[R_{2i-1}^X,\,R_{2i}^X\right] = \mathrm{i}\,\mathbb{I}$, and the quadratures associated to different modes commute.
 The quantum counterpart of the probability distributions on $\mathbb{R}^{2m}$ are the \emph{quantum states} of $X$, \emph{i.e.}, the positive semidefinite linear operators with unit trace acting on $L^2(\mathbb{R}^m)$.
-Bosonic quantum Gaussian systems provide the mathematical model for the electromagnetic radiation in the quantum regime and play a key role in quantum information theory, since most protocols for quantum communication are based on light traveling through optical fibers \cite{weedbrook2012gaussian}.
+Bosonic quantum Gaussian systems provide the mathematical model for the electromagnetic radiation in the quantum regime and play a key role in quantum information theory, since most protocols for quantum communication are based on light traveling through optical fibers [\onlinecite{weedbrook2012gaussian}].

 We will employ a conditioning quantum system $M$ associated to a separable Hilbert space $\mathcal{H}_M$.
 A joint quantum state $\rho_{XM}$ of $XM$ is a quantum state acting on $L^2(\mathbb{R}^m)\otimes\mathcal{H}_M$.
 We denote with $\rho_X$ and $\rho_M$ the marginal states of $\rho_{XM}$ on the subsystems $X$ and $M$, respectively.